clueboard/IoT-FS/docs/overviews/index.md

 ## Basic Understanding

-The rest of this section will cover some basic concepts you will need to familiarize yourself with as you begin your journey.
+The rest of this chapter will cover some basic concepts you will need to familiarize yourself with as you begin your journey.
 You don't have to dive deep, for now a surface understanding of the technology is enough.